Panel 1

 Nazionale

 From 1990 to 2005, the modal split of freight transport remained relatively stable (Table 2).
-Specifically, between 2005 and 2016, road freight transport experienced a decrease of approximately 15 percentage points, followed by an upward trend through to 2023.
-In contrast, maritime transport saw a steady increase in its share starting in 2002, peaking around 2018, with a slight downward trend in the last three years.
+Specifically, between 2005 and 2016, road freight transport experienced a decrease of approximately 15 percentage points, followed by an upward trend through to 2024.
+In contrast, maritime transport saw a steady increase in its share starting in 2002, peaking around 2018, with a slight downward trend in the last years.
 The share of rail freight has remained fairly constant over the historical series, averaging around 11%, with a slightly more pronounced decline observed between 2009 and 2011.

 This evolution cannot be considered satisfactory, as it does not align with the development goals and intermodal shift strategies outlined in recent national planning instruments, which advocate for further modal shift interventions—from road to rail and from road to sea.
 The current modal distribution still requires greater balance between rail and maritime transport, along with a reduction in the share of road freight.